2019–20 NFL playoffs: NFC: San Francisco 49ers 37, Green Bay Packers 20

 Green Bay managed to cut the score to 27–7 on the opening drive of the second half, moving the ball 80 yards in 11 plays.
 Rogers completed 9/10 passes for 75 yards on the drive, the last a 9-yard touchdown throw to Aaron Jones.
 But the 49ers stormed right back, with a pair of runs by Samuel for gains of 11 and 32 yards aiding a seven-play, 79-yard drive that ended on Mostert's 22-yard touchdown run.
 This gave the 49ers a 34–7 lead with five minutes left in the third quarter.
 Green Bay responded by going 80 yards in 10 plays, including Rodgers' 4-yard pass to Allen Lazard on fourth-and-2, and a 42-yard completion from Rodgers to tight end Jimmy Graham.
 On the next play, Jones ran for a touchdown that made the score 34–13 after a failed two-point conversion attempt.
 Then after a punt, Rodgers completed a 65-yard pass to Davante Adams on the 49ers 22-yard line.
 Three plays later, his 8-yard touchdown pass to Jace Sternberger made the score 34–20 with just under six minutes left in the game.
 However, San Francisco crushed any hope of a comeback with their ensuing 10-play, 44-yard drive, starting with Garoppolo's 19-yard completion to George Kittle.
 Gould completed the scoring with a 42-yard field goal to put the 49ers up 37–20 with 3:36 to play, before Richard Sherman intercepted a pass from Rodgers that enabled San Francisco to run out the rest of the clock and earn the franchise's seventh trip to the Super Bowl.

 Mostert had 29 carries for 220 yards and four touchdowns, along with two receptions for 9 yards.
 Garoppolo set an NFC championship record for fewest pass attempts, completing 6/8 passes for 77 yards.
 Williams had seven solo tackles and a sack.
 Rodgers completed 31/39 passes for 326 yards, two touchdowns and two interceptions.
 Adams had nine receptions for 138 yards.
+With the 49ers defeating the Packers, a potentially anticipated rematch of Super Bowl I was prevented.

 Super Bowl LIV: Kansas City Chiefs 31, San Francisco 49ers 20

 This was the first time the Chiefs and 49ers have faced each other in the Super Bowl.
 Their last regular season meeting ended in a 38–27 Chiefs victory at Arrowhead Stadium on September 23, 2018.
 The 49ers led the all-time series 7–6.

 The teams traded a touchdown and a field goal in the first half, going into halftime tied 10–10.
 The 49ers took a 10-point lead in the third quarter.
 The Chiefs then went on to score 21 unanswered points in the final 7 minutes to win the Super Bowl 31–20.
-49ers head coach Kyle Shanahan has now been outscored 46–0 in the 4th quarters and overtime of the two Super Bowls he has been a part of (the other being Super Bowl LI with the Falcons).